Evaluating the galaxy formation histories predicted by a neural network in pure dark matter simulations: Data Acquisition

 \subsubsection{Resolution Differences}

 \Cref{tab:sims} shows that the mass resolution of Uchuu is an approximate order of magnitude weaker than the TNG300 simulations.
-This results in very poor resolution of low mass haloes in Uchuu, and the absence of low mass first order satellite haloes, following quality cuts such as the omission of samples whose specific mass accretion gradients differ from the mean by more than 5$\sigma$, serves to limit the number of satellites below a subhalo mass of $\sim 2 \times 10^{11} M_\odot$, which we show in \cref{fig:histmatch}.
-We are left with a modest sample of low mass satellite haloes but a clearly different distribution of subhalo masses below $\sim 2 \times 10^{11} M_\odot$.
+This results in very poor resolution of low mass haloes in Uchuu, and the absence of low mass, first order satellite haloes, following our quality cuts, serves to limit the number of satellites below a subhalo mass of $\sim 2 \times 10^{11} M_\odot$; which we show in \cref{fig:histmatch}.
+We are left with a modest sample of low mass satellite haloes, but a clearly different distribution of subhalo masses below $\sim 2 \times 10^{11} M_\odot$.

 Another important detail is the difference in time resolution of the Uchuu snapshots compared with \ac{illtng}.
 Uchuu has half as many snapshots as \ac{illtng}, as shown in \cref{tab:sims}, however the temporal separation of snapshots is smaller than \ac{illtng} for $2\lesssim z\lesssim 4$ and larger otherwise.
 All temporal properties, regardless of their simulation, are linearly interpolated over the same 33 snapshots in \ac{illtng}, yet the sparse nature of these snapshots means that information on short timescales may be lost.